 Global Sourcing and Procurement and Third Party Supplier Due Diligence Guidelines

 Interpublic Alert Line

-IPG requires all its suppliers, employees, agents and subcontractors to adhere to the IPG Supplier Code of Conduct while doing business with or on behalf of any entity within IPG.
+IPG requires all its suppliers, employees, agents and subcontractors to adhere to the IPG Code of Conduct or the IPG Supplier Code of Conduct as appropriate while doing business with or on behalf of any entity within IPG.
 The IPG Supplier Code of Conduct specifically requires use of voluntary labour and prohibits slavery, servitude or the use of forced or compulsory labour and human or labour trafficking and requires all suppliers to comply with applicable laws.
-IPG communicates this Code and its requirements to relevant management and employees worldwide.
+IPG communicates this Code and its requirements to relevant management, employees and suppliers worldwide.

 Other Actions Taken to Address Modern Slavery Risks

 IPG sources its suppliers in a responsible manner under Global Sourcing and Procurement and Third Party Supplier Due Diligence Guidelines and fully expects and requires its suppliers to operate in full compliance with all applicable laws.
 Our standard terms of business attached to our Purchase Orders, and our supplier contract templates include warranties that the suppliers will comply, inter alia, with modern slavery laws.
 Under these terms, a failure by a supplier to comply with applicable laws (including as they relate to Slavery and Human Trafficking) would be a justifiable reason for such a relationship to be terminated.